apache/ignite/assembly/libs/README.txt

 Apache Ignite Dependencies
 --------------------------

-Current folder contains JAR files for all Apache Ignite modules along with their dependencies.
+The current folder contains JAR files for all Apache Ignite modules along with their dependencies.
-When node is started using 'ignite.{sh|bat}' script, all JARs and classes located in 'libs' folder and all its sub-folders except 'optional' are added to classpath of the node.
+When the node is started using 'ignite.{sh|bat}' script, all JARs and classes located in 'libs' folder and all its sub-folders except 'optional' is added to the classpath of the node.

-By default, only Apache Ignite core JAR and a minimum set of modules is enabled, while other modules are located in 'optional' folder and therefore disabled.
+By default, only Apache Ignite core JAR and a minimum set of modules is enabled, while other modules are located in the 'optional' folder and therefore disabled.

 To enable any of optional Ignite modules when starting a standalone node, move corresponding module folder from 'libs/optional' to 'libs' before running 'ignite.{sh|bat}' script.
-The content of the module folder will be added to classpath in this case.
+The content of the module folder will be added to the classpath in this case.

-If you need to add your own classes to classpath of the node (e.g., task classes), put them to 'libs' folder.
+If you need to add your own classes to the classpath of the node (e.g., task classes), put them to 'libs' folder.
 You can create a subfolder for convenience as well.